PracticeArena/Remote-TightVNC-Installer/README.md

 6. Click on 'Scripts,' as if summoning spirits, and then 'Startup/Shutdown.'

-7. Under the 'PowerShell Scripts' tab, click 'Add,' then 'Browse.'
-Cast your gaze upon the 'install-tightvnc.ps1' [crafted in Step 3], and press 'OK.'
+7. Under the 'PowerShell Scripts' tab, click 'Add' -> 'Browse.'
+Paste the 'install-tightvnc.ps1' [crafted in Step 3], and press 'OK.'
 With a final incantation of 'Apply' and 'OK,' the magic is sealed!

 8. Link the GPO to the Organizational Unit (OU) housing the target PCs.
 You may need to employ your enchanting skills.